 15th of May to 15th of September.

 There are so many beautiful ways to explore Ásbyrgi and its woodland of birch, willow, spruce, larch and pine.
-There is the Botnstjörn lake as well as Ástjörn and the scene with huge lava rock walls is unlike anything you have ever seen before.
-Here are the three most popular hiking trails around Ásbyrgi:
+As well as Ástjörn, there is also the Botnstjörn lake and the scenes with huge lava rock walls are unlike anything you have ever seen before.

-This is route starts at the Visitor’s center and lies below the Eastern wall of Ásbyrgi and all the way South to Botnstjörn lake.
-This trail will take you through all the versatile trees found at Ásbyrgi and introduce you to the birdlife.
-Distance 8 km (4,9 mi) both ways.
+This trail will take you through all the versatile trees found at Ásbyrgi and introduce you to the local birdlife.